Addressing Safety Issues in the Workplace: How to Do it Professionally

 Why do workers avoid reporting safety concerns?

-According to Saylor, failure to report safety concerns, like those listed above, is one of the direst issues in the workplace.
-This hesitancy to voice their safety concerns address workplace safety issues impacts both full-time and temporary workers, but Saylor notes that temporary workers may feel they have more to risk by highlighting safety issues.
+Failure to report safety concerns, like those listed above, is one of the direst issues in the workplace.
+This hesitancy to voice their safety concerns address workplace safety issues impacts both full-time and temporary workers, but temporary workers may feel they have more to risk by highlighting safety issues.
+Temporary workers may fear retaliation in terms of their employment status and getting hired for a permanent job.

 This hesitancy can also be found in full-time workers who may feel that reporting a safety issue could get them fired.
 According to the NCS, workers may also feel the process to report concerns is too complicated or they may not want to be seen as a “complainer”.